wvegteren/workshop-nativescript/docs/chapters/chapter6.md

 For this exercise we will use APIs from SpaceX to get information for upcoming and past launches.
 All code for ths exercise is located in the `spacex` folder.
 You can find the `LaunchService` in `spacex/services/launch.service.ts`.

-If you are using `Playground` then you should head to: [https://play.nativescript.org/?template=play-ng&id=OAc6BX](https://play.nativescript.org/?template=play-ng&id=OAc6BX)
+If you are using `Playground` then you should head to: [https://play.nativescript.org/?template=play-ng&id=OAc6BX&v=4](https://play.nativescript.org/?template=play-ng&id=OAc6BX&v=4)
+Please `Fork` the Playground app to create your 'own' Playground environment.

 You can find the documentation for the [SpaceX APIs here](https://github.com/r-spacex/SpaceX-API/tree/master/docs).